agardnerIT/site/_posts/2022/2022-10-03-openfeature-intro.md

 ## OpenFeature Benefits for Feature Flag End Users

 Imagine you wish to integrate with a feature flagging solution from `vendorA`.
-You code needs to communicate with `vendorA` using their APIs and their specific code.
+Your code needs to communicate with `vendorA` using their APIs and their specific code.
 In other words, your code is tightly coupled to that one vendor.
 If you want to move to a new vendor - it's a lot of work.

 How about different parts of the organisation using different vendors?
 Scale the above scenario up and you'll understand the issue.